Farnooshattar/phase-3-project/README.md

 # phase-3-project

+Event Calendar CLI and Database Seeding

+This repository includes a Command Line Interface (CLI) application for managing events within a calendar.
+Additionally, the repository features a script for seeding the database with sample data.

+Event Calendar CLI
+The cli.py file contains a CLI application that empowers users to effectively manage their calendar events.
+Users can log in, sign up, view their events, create new events, edit existing events, and perform various other actions.
+The CLI interacts seamlessly with an SQLite database to store and organize user and event data.

+To run the CLI, execute the following command:

 1. create virtual environment, first created the project in github (then in terminal:pipenv --python 3.9.2, because my python version is 3.9.2 retrieved from python --version)
 2. install dependencies (run: pipenv install sqlalchemy==1.4.41 alembic ipdb faker)
    a.
 SQLAlchemy 1.4.41